predixdesignsystem/px-datetime-picker/README.md

 ## Overview

-`Px-datetime-picker` is a Predix UI compoenent which allows the user to select a date and time precisely to the second or millisecond.
+`Px-datetime-picker` is a Predix UI component which allows the user to select a date and time precisely to the second or millisecond.
 The user may select the date from a calendar.

 ## Usage